 - Wearing masks, social distancing and reduced interpersonal interactions further reduce the risk of transmission

-Please note that QR code check in and mask wearing is mandatory (by SA law) upon entry to a Medical practice in South Australia.
-The only exception is a valid medical exemption which must be produced on request.
+Please note that mask wearing is mandatory (by SA law) upon entry to a Medical practice in South Australia.

-According to the SA Health COVID risk assessment algorithm (see link attached), ECSA staff (and possibly some patients) are at risk of needing to quarantine for up to 14 days if exposed to an unvaccinated COVID-19 positive case.
+According to the SA Health COVID risk assessment algorithm ECSA staff (and possibly some patients) are at risk of needing to quarantine for 7 days if exposed to a COVID-19 positive case.
 In this event it may be impossible for ECSA to provide any service to patients during the period of quarantine.
 Clearly we will take all possible measures to avoid this by:

 - Ensuring all staff and patients wear masks at all times – Doctors may be wearing the more protective (and uncomfortable) N95 masks and eye protection when examining you to reduce the risk of transmission/infection.

 - Ensuring social distancing guidelines are adhered to.